mzball-dt/dynatrace-pwsh/README.md

 - After creating a standard report, copying it to another tenant to share value

+### set-defaultDashboard.ps1

+Script that creates or updates a Dynatrace Managed Dashboard based on a different/pre-existing.
+Designed for nightly executions that update 'client-facing', published dashboards from a template.

+Use case:
+- Keeping other dashboards in-sync with a specific 'special' dashboard
+- Maintaining a 'Default' dashboard provided to all Dynatrace Managed Tenants
+- Updating a 'Things you should know' or 'Public Announcement' dashboard in a scalable way

 ### assign-syntheticClusterLocation.ps1

 Powershell script for assigning a Synthetic Location to a Dynatrace Managed Synthetic Cluster Node.